Edward Olivares Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.3 K/9, the fourth-best in MLB.
+- The 10.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks third in MLB.

-- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.38).
+- The Rangers have a 3.40 team ERA that ranks fifth across all league pitching staffs.

-- Rangers pitchers combine to surrender nine home runs (0.9 per game), the eighth-fewest in the league.
+- Rangers pitchers combine to give up nine home runs (0.8 per game), the sixth-fewest in the league.

-- deGrom (1-0) takes the mound for the Rangers to make his third start of the season.
+- Eovaldi (1-1) pitches for the Rangers to make his third start this season.

-- His most recent time out came on Wednesday against the Baltimore Orioles, when the righty tossed six innings, surrendering one earned run while giving up two hits.
+- The right-hander last pitched on Friday against the Chicago Cubs, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.